hajimariyam/SportCave/README.md

     * [x] Launch smartphone camera to take new profile photo
     * [x] Use the bitmap to display a preview of the photo in the image view
     * [x] Use text field input to modify profile information
-    * [x] Send request to Parse server to save updated profile information for logged in user
+    * [x] Send PUT request to Parse server to save updated profile information for logged in user
     * [x] Allow user to sign out of their account

 ### 3. Navigation